grpc/grpc-go/CONTRIBUTING.md

   often written as "iff".
 Please do not make spelling correction changes unless you are certain they are misspellings.

+- For performance-focused PRs, include benchmark results comparing the base and feature branches.
+See the [benchmark directory](benchmark/README.md) for recommended ways of running benchmarks.

 - **All tests need to be passing** before your change can be merged.
 We recommend you run tests locally before creating your PR to catch breakages early on: